marwabentaleb/Warehouse-location/README.md

   * the maximum value that the demand can take
   * ...

-Then, you will get a new dataset stored in the file ###data.dat
+Then, you will get a new dataset stored in the file data.dat
+### Step 3 :
+To launch the resolution of the mathematical model, you have to tape : make MILP
+  ./MILP

+Then, you will obtain the optimal solution.
+### Step 4 :
+To obtain the solution by applying Branch and bound method, you have to tape : make BranchAndBound
+  ./BranchAndBound